-“My site ranks on the first page on Google for the keyword search ‘ancient dog paranoia of the Ming Dynasty'” means very little because really, who is searching for that?
+“My site ranks on the first page on Google for the keyword ancient dog paranoia of the Ming Dynasty” means very little because really, who is searching for that?
 Sure, you can spin up a site and probably rank for that tomorrow.
 But ranking for something valuable is more difficult and the competition can be very strong.

 It’s also important to note that there are two more considerations and they are “on page” and “off page” SEO.

-Lets take a look at a few SEO techniques
+Lets take a look at a few aspects of SEO

 1. Keyword research